MoserMichael/pyasmtool/bytecode_disasm.md

 - Next on the stack come the arguments of the function call
 - The next instruction is a function call opcode [CALL\_FUNCTION](https://docs.python.org/3/library/dis.html#opcode-CALL\_FUNCTION); This opcode comes with a parameter that specifies the number of parameters / number of stack entries that will be passed to the function call; these parameters will be poped off the stack, the return value of the function call will be pushed onto the stack.

 Here is a [reference](https://docs.python.org/3/library/dis.html#python-bytecode-instructions) of the instructions, as part of the [dis](https://docs.python.org/3/library/dis.html) module from the python standard library.
 I was suprised to learn, that many bytecode instructions changed in minor releases of the runtime!
-If you are upgrading the python interpreter, then you probably should also delete all \_\_pycache\_\_ folders, these folders hold the binary files that hold the compiled bytecode instructions, but you can't be sure that these will work after an upgrade!
+If you are upgrading or downgrading the python interpreter, then you probably should also delete all \_\_pycache\_\_ folders, these folders hold the binary files that hold the compiled bytecode instructions, but you can't be sure that these will work after a version change!